rfdickerson/SwiftGMP/README.md

 - [Install the Swift Development 6-20 snapshots](https://swift.org/download/)
 - Compile from source the [GMP library](https://gmplib.org/)

-  It is important to compile from source because Homebrew or apt-get do not employ the Assembly optimizations and the speed of arithmetic is noticably slower.
+  It is important to compile from source because Homebrew or apt-get do not employ the Assembly optimizations and the speed of arithmetic is noticeably slower.

   ```bash
   ./configure